-Michelle Brown is a graduate of the Howard University Physician Assistant Program in Washington, DC.
+Michelle Daniels is a graduate of the Howard University Physician Assistant Program in Washington, DC.
 She also received a Bachelor of Science degree in biology at the University of the Incarnate Word in San Antonio, TX.
 She is a Member of the American Academy of Physician Assistants.
 She is dedicated to providing optimal medical care and hope to patients with integrity, compassion and respect.
 She works to offer clients comprehensive healthcare through collaboration and research.

 Monica Thomas is a Pennsylvania native and has been working in pain management since 2009.
 She joined the SMART team in February 2012 and brought several years of experience working in the acute pain management setting from St. Barnabas Hospital in Livingston, NJ.
 Monica is a graduate of King’s College in Wilkes-Barre, PA, where she received a Bachelor of Science degree in medical studies, a minor in biology as well as Master of Science Degree in Physician Assistant Studies (MSPAS).
 She is currently Board Certified by the NCCPA, is a member of the AAPA, and is a fellow of the Maryland Academy of Physician Assistants.

 Shoshana Sadigh is a graduate of the joint Towson University/CCBC Physician Assistant Program in Baltimore, MD, where she received a Master of Science degree in Physician Assistant Studies.
 She is Board Certified by the NCCPA and is a member of the AAPA.
 Shoshana has been a practicing Physician Assistant for five years in primary care/internal medicine as well as in pain medicine.

 Craig Doxey graduated from the AACC Physician Assistant program in Arnold, MD in 2013.
 He has also received a bachelor’s degree in Exercise Science from Brigham Young University and a Master of Medical Science degree from St. Francis University.